PatrykKuniczak/YT_Notifier/nest-app/README.md

 ## Roadmap

 - Call google api via oAuth2 protocol and authorize user
-- User session is expired after 7 days of inactivity
+- User session is expiring after 7 days of inactivity
 - Then user can manage them keywords (CRUD)
 - Get videos (once per day), if user want to have data in the same day again, it's goes from cache
-- If any fatal error(500) occurs then it's collected in DB for user, he can download it and attach to bug issue
+- If any fatal error(500) occurs then logs of this error is collecting in DB, user can download it and attach to bug issue

 ## License